bjo/bjo.github.io/content/post/heap-article/index.md

     return meds
 ```

-This method DOES give the right answers, but needless to say, it is inefficient, even though the run-time itself is O(n log(n)).
+This method DOES give the right answers, but needless to say, it is inefficient, even though the run-time itself is `O(n log(n))`.
 We need to think deeper about it - if all we're interested in is the running median, there should be no need to keep track of this very cumbersome array that can be
 thousands, millions or billions of values!

-The change in perspective should come from the fact that this is a very similar problem to keeping track of either min or max of a running list (Do you see how?)
+The change in perspective comes from the fact that this is a very similar problem to keeping track of either min or max of a running list (Do you see how?)
 If I were asked to keep track of the mininum of streaming values, how would I have approached this problem?
 Hmm... 🤔

-## Heap to the rescue!
+## Heaps to the rescue!

-A heap is a tree-based data structure that satisfies the heap property: if you want to have a max heap, the simple restriction is that your parent is larger than you (or equal).
+A heap is a tree-structure that satisfies the **heap property**: if you want to have a max heap, the simple restriction is that your parent is larger than you (or equal).
-In a min heap, the opposite is true:
+In a min heap, the opposite is true.

 ![Max heap diagram from Wikipedia](heap.svg.png)

-The key property that makes heaps very useful is that when inserting a new value or popping the max (in a max heap) or min (in a min heap) value is very fast!
+The key property that makes heaps very useful is that inserting a new value or popping the root (either max or min in a max heap or min heap, respectively) is very fast!
-In case you're wondering how the insertion and popping operations happen, refer to the first two minutes of this video:
+In case you're wondering how the insertion and popping operations happen so fast, refer to the first two minutes of this video:

 {{< youtube "t0Cq6tVNRBA" >}}

-So, let's take a quick diversion to write obtain a running min values using a min heap; in python, this can be done using `heapq`.
+So, let's take a quick diversion to write a function that keeps track of the running min values using a min heap; in python, this can be done using `heapq`.
 Note that in python, the root element is referred by the `0`-element:

 ```python